arifulkazi/tictactoe/README.md

 <pre>
-Input 1 for One player mode <CPU mode>:
+Input 1 for One player and CPU mode:
-Input 2 for Two player mode:
+Input 2 for Two players mode:
 Input 3 for Exit:1
    |   |
 ---+---+---